 Bacopa Literary Review is an annual international print journal published by the Writers Alliance of Gainesville.
 We challenge writers to submit unique and captivating fiction, creative nonfiction, flash story, and poetry.

-Contest submissions are open April 1 through May 31, 2017.
 The Bacopa Literary Review Editors’ blog shows the quality of writing we seek by highlighting work we respect from previous Bacopa issues as well as other sources.
 We respond to unusual perspectives, passionate voices, inventive, and compelling work.
+Contest submissions were open April 1 through May 31, 2017, but are now closed.
+Submiissions will open again in early 2018.

 Bacopa: Diverse, Embracing, Restorative